umedkahhorov/mpi_processing/README.md

 ## Description

 We develop parallel computation examples for seismic data processing.
-Many seismic operations are naturally data-parallel, allowing independent processing of different traces, shot gathers, frequency slices, and more.
+Many seismic operations are naturally data-parallel, allowing independent processing of different traces, gathers, slices and more.
 This enables scalable, high-performance workflows using distributed computing tools.

 As we primarily use Python, our approach focuses on Python-compatible parallel processing tools.
 The two main frameworks used are MPI (Message Passing Interface), a widely adopted standard for distributed computing, and Dask, a modern library for parallel and scalable workflows in Python.